VictorFloresJuarez/Workshop-Bots-on-Discord/Sections/Creation process/>Step2+++/Monitoring.md

 First, in your bot project, if you did everything right so far you might see a URL above the message 'Hello, I am alive!', copy that URL.

 ![captura21](https://github.com/VictorFloresJuarez/Workshop-Bots-on-Discord/blob/main/Resources/captura21.png?raw=true)
-Now go to [UptimeRobot](https://uptimerobot.com/).Once logged in, click on '+ Add New Monitor'.
+Now go to [UptimeRobot](https://uptimerobot.com/).
+Once logged in, click on '+ Add New Monitor'.

 ![captura20](https://github.com/VictorFloresJuarez/Workshop-Bots-on-Discord/blob/main/Resources/captura20.png?raw=true)